 Pay-Per-Mile Insurance

 This is the most direct version.
-You pay a base rate plus a charge for every mile driven.
+You usually pay a base rate plus a charge for every mile driven.

 - Best for remote workers